-Hanadi Said's remarkable journey from the daughter of Palestinian refugees to the leader of an Israeli AI company
+Hanadi Said's remarkable journey from the daughter of Palestinian refugees to the leader of a Haifa-based AI company

 The Lebanese-born, Montreal-raised daughter of Palestinian refugees built a successful career in the corporate world in the U.S. and Israel before becoming the CEO of Sensai Networks in Haifa.
 She spoke to CTech about her improbable life story and operating a company in the north of the country amid the ongoing war.